BradenM/micropy-stubs/example/README.md

  │  │  │  │  └────     stub2.py
 ```

-With the info.json files updated accordingly.
+...with the info.json files updated accordingly.

-> <a name="device-stubs">1</a>: As( far as I know, the best way to create device stubs is to do it on the actual device using [micropy-cli](https://github.com/BradenM/micropy-cli) or more directly [micropython-stubber](https://github.com/Josverl/micropython-stubber).
+> <a name="device-stubs">1</a>: As far as I know, the best way to create device stubs is to do it on the actual device using [micropy-cli](https://github.com/BradenM/micropy-cli) or more directly [micropython-stubber](https://github.com/Josverl/micropython-stubber).
 Therefore, the stubs must be added manually.
 As I don't own every micropython compatible device, this project will require some PRs for it to be successful.